Scratch-building: Tools

 Specialty Tools

-One of the biggest problems with scratch-building is finding the right tools for the jobs that you have.
-Unfortunately, there aren't many "catch-all" tools; rather there are several specialized tools that each have specific uses.
-So I think it would be helpful to list the tools I use, what I use them for, and any tips/tricks I've found that might be useful.
+One of the biggest problems with scratch-building is finding the right tools for the jobs you have.
+Unfortunately, there aren't many "catch-all" tools.
+Rather, there are several specialized tools that each have specific uses.
+So I think it would be helpful to list the tools I use and any tips/tricks I've found that might be useful.

 - Miter Sander